Jerome-Maurin/vmdb2-wrapper/README.md

 but in case you don't want to change the yaml files and you don't mind having `qemu-user-static` & `binfmt-support` on your system,
 `qemu-debootstrap` will also work for native builds with almost no overhead.

-## Potential issues with old cache
+# Potential issues with old cache

 If you face any issue when running the built image, try removing the corresponding cache file `RELEASE_ARCH_rootfs.tbz` and rebuilding the image.

-## HOW-TO add the support for a new board :
+# HOW-TO add the support for a new board :

 FIXME<br>
 Is the card supported by flash kernel ?<br>
 If not, ..., comment the rm of /etc/flash-kernel/machine, if not kernel update wont work<br>
 Same if flash-kernel cannot retrieve the card's name by looking in /proc/device-tree/model<br>
 For example in case something else than U-Boot is used as bootloader<br>
+FIXME

+# FAQ

 FIXME